ichthyop/ichthyop/doc/process/land.md

 In the bouncing mode, the particle will bounce on the coast.
 First, whether the bouncing occurs on a meridional or a zonal coastline is determined.

-In case of a meridional coastline, as shown in {numref}`fig_bouncing`, the calculation of the new position is performed as follows.
+In case of a meridional coastline, as shown in {numref}`fig-bouncing`, the calculation of the new position is performed as follows.

 Let's assume that the particle is at the position $(x, y)$ and is moved at the postion $(x + \Delta x, y + \Delta y)$.
 We suppose that